deveix/react-native-apple-llm/README.md

 - `"available"` - Apple Intelligence is ready to use
 - `"appleIntelligenceNotEnabled"` - User needs to enable Apple Intelligence in Settings
-- `"modelNotReady"` - Model is downloading or preparing
+- `"modelNotReady"` - Model is downloading or preparing (or mysterious system issues)
 - `"unavailable"` - Device doesn't support Apple Intelligence

 ```tsx